matttrichards/geocode/README.md

-# geo7 — short, shareable location codes
+# geocode — short, shareable location codes

-A geo7 code turns a precise point on Earth into a short, human-shareable string like `CR/h3xex8`, and back — with **no server, no database, and no central authority**.
+A geocode code turns a precise point on Earth into a short, human-shareable string like `CR/h3xex8`, and back — with **no server, no database, and no central authority**.
 The mapping is a pure function of published constants, so anyone can compute the same codes offline, in any language, or on paper.